coopermaruyama/orchestra/README.md

 ## What is Orchestra?

 Orchestra is a lightweight extension manager for Claude Code that helps you stay focused and productive.
-Extensions are installed to `~/.claude/commands/` (global by default) or `.claude/commands/` (project-specific with `--project` flag).
+Extensions are enabled in `~/.claude/commands/` (global by default) or `.claude/commands/` (project-specific with `--project` flag).

 > **⚠️ Important**: Claude Code does not support conflicts between user and project level commands.
-We recommend using global installation (default) unless you specifically need project-specific commands.
+We recommend using global enablement (default) unless you specifically need project-specific commands.

 ## Available Extensions

-### task-monitor
+### task
 Keep Claude focused on your task requirements.
 No scope creep, no over-engineering.

 **Commands:**
-- `/task start` - Interactive task setup with intelligent questions
+- `/task:start` - Interactive task setup with intelligent questions
-- `/task status` - Check your progress
+- `/task:status` - Check your progress
-- `/task next` - See what to work on next
+- `/task:next` - See what to work on next
-- `/task complete` - Mark current item done
+- `/task:complete` - Mark current item done
 - `/focus` - Quick focus reminder

 **Features:**